JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - The suggested results div is too small on phones #DONE
 - Add the feeds for photos and gif feeds #DONE

+### Search results should also include replies
+- Currently it only queries for posts and not replies

+### Trends should also include replies
+- Include replies in the trend fetching endpoint
 ## Image upload icon
 - The icon is not in line with the other icons #DONE